“All of the victims were shot in their heads

 She got dressed for the city and packed an overnight case and got in her new Saab and drove off down the hill towards the city.
 I watched her car disappear around the bend in the road by the school.
 I waited by the window for five minutes and then went and searched her bathroom.
 I didn’t find what I was looking for.
-She’d packed her diaphragm.
-Standard equipment for “dinner with a client” in those days.
+She had taken everything she needed for “dinner with a client” in those days.

 I checked my six in my soul and found, naturally, no real emotions roaming about.
-They were safely caged and there was no key.
+They were safely locked behind the bars of silence and there was no key.
 So, without really thinking about it all that much, I did what any normal American would do under such circumstances.
 I got into my wrong mind and went shopping.

 An hour or so later I drove back to my house and pulled into the garage feeling, as the song says, “comfortably numb.”
 I set the brake and went to move my right hand off the steering wheel to turn off the ignition key.

-But I could not move my hand off the steering wheel and onto the key.
+But I could not.
+I could not move my hand off the steering wheel and onto the key.